rawhex/hidiot.com/_docs/developing_on_hidiot/understanding_sketches.md

 > Developers understand what they've been told, and do things the way they were told to do it.
 Hackers gain deep knowledge of something in order to make it do what they want.

 The common commands you see in an Arduino sketch are mostly helper commands wrapped around a professional language called C. Some people are scared by C, because they don't understand it.
 Because the HIDIOT is quite small, we're going to write a mix of Arduino sketches and pure C. It's enough to make the most of what we have, without making things too complicated for no good reason.
-Think of arduino sketches as training wheels on a bicycle, and C as a racing motorbike.
+Think of Arduino sketches as training wheels on a bicycle, and C as a racing motorbike.
 We'll start out nice and slow with sketches, and work our way towards C as we understand more and more of it.

 C is a language that's used in everything from MacOS, Windows and Linux to the International Space Station.
 Code written in C runs on your computer, in cars, on planes and in hospital equipment.
 By learning a little C, you're already putting yourself way ahead of most developers.